BACK TO INDEX

 Reverse engineering of biological pathways involves an iterative process between experiments, data processing, and theoretical analysis.
 In this work, we engineer synthetic circuits, subject them to perturbations, and then infer network connections using a combination of nonparametric single-cell data resampling and modular response analysis.
 Intriguingly, we discover that recovered weights of specific network edges undergo divergent shifts under differential perturbations, and that the particular behavior is markedly different between different topologies.
 Investigating topological changes under differential perturbations may address the longstanding problem of discriminating direct and indirect connectivities in biological networks.

 7. E.D.
 Sontag and A. Singh.
 Exact moment dynamics for feedforward nonlinear chemical reaction networks.
 IEEE Life Sciences Letters, 1:26-29, 2015.
-[PDF] Keyword(s): systems biology, biochemical networks, stochastic systems, chemical master equation, chemical reaction networks.
+[PDF] Keyword(s): systems biology, reaction networks, stochastic systems, chemical master equation, reaction networks, reaction networks.

 Abstract: